lachlan-ibm/ibmvia_autoconf/examples/federation_demo/README.md

 Kubernetes environment
 ----------------------

 To deploy the required containers we will be using a kubernetes distribution called microk8s.
 However any Kubernetes or OpenShift environment will work.

 The configuration containers required elevated permissions in order to run.

 We will be using the Verify Identity Operator to manage the promotion of configurations to the runtime Reverse Proxy and Authorization containers.

+You will also need to create or modify the DNS configuration for the cluster so that requests to `www.myidp.ibm.com` are routed to the IDP reverse proxy container, and `www.mysp.ibm.com` are routed to the SP reverse proxy.